 - Chance of not getting a loan if your financial profile is not attractive

-Wondering where else to get capital for your business?
-Crowdfunding works by collecting small amounts of money from a group of people interested in your project.
+Wondering how to raise capital for your business launch or expansion?
+Through crowdfunding, you collect small amounts of money from a group of people interested in your project.
 Usually, crowdfunding a business requires you to tap into your network on social media.

 One good thing about crowdfunding is it brings people together, from casual investors to seasoned capitalists.
 You also get to meet like-minded individuals.

 To fast-track your business funding, use crowdfunding platforms.
 Create an account, share your proposal, and wait for interested parties to donate.
-Some of the best crowdfunding channels for business in the Philippines include Investree, Kickstarter, Indiegogo, and GoFundMe.
+Some of the best crowdfunding platforms in the Philippines are Investree, The Spark Project, SeedIn, and more.

 - Attracts a community of like-minded individuals who believe in your project and vision

 - Exposure as your business proposal or progress is posted online

 - Feedback and suggestions from investors on how to improve your product or service